How to stencil

 Tip: For a more transparent look, wet / dry the brush first prior to using it.
 Then either tap or swirl the paint on.
 The water on the paint bristles allow the paint to slide more smoothly, leaving a smooth blend.

 6. Carefully lift stencil from surface.

-8. Clean your stencil.
+8. Clean your stencil… if you want.